jshuadvd/hacks-n-notes/intellectual_property.md

 - your marketing material should sell better than yourself
 - most communication goes through LinkedIn
 - you need to promote it before building the prototype.
-- one minute prototype video is better than sending the prototype
+- one minute prototype video is better than sending the prototype (check TV infomercials)
+-

 ### manufacturers
 - http://ohioart.com/